 This little excerpt could just inspire you enough so to take this approach as a newbie and create a unique angle as Josh did.

-Using this concept – build a blog for yourself and you’ll most likely be building it for others too.
+Using this concept – build a blog for yourself, and you’ll most likely be building it for others too.

 Fitness blogs are often a popular example if you were to start off with the aim of losing ‘X’ amount of weight.
-Someone who is overweight themselves would likely find it reassuring to read your experiences, rather than hear advice from someone who has abs of steel!
+Someone who is overweight themselves would likely find it reassuring to read your experiences rather than hear advice from someone who has abs of steel!

-Likewise, you can choose a niche about personal growth.
+Likewise, you can choose a niche for personal growth.
 Why not talk about how you’ve set out to become a better, more confident person.
 This is essentially what ‘Art of Manliness’ or ‘Nerd Fitness’ have created – with a twist.

 Making Money from Your Niche